Stop fox hunting – write to the Zug cantonal council

 Dear Ms [Name] / Dear Mr [Name]

-As a citizen, I am writing to you directly because the practice of fox hunting in our canton concerns me.
+As a citizen, I am contacting you directly because the practice of fox hunting in our canton concerns me.

 The canton of Zug is the only Swiss canton to have commissioned a scientific study on fox hunting.
-The SWILD findings (May 2026) are clear: the hunting currently practised does not regulate fox populations sustainably, does not improve disease control, and is inferior to non-lethal protective measures.
+The result from SWILD (May 2026) is clear: the currently practised hunting does not regulate fox populations sustainably, does not improve disease control and is inferior to non-lethal protective measures.
 The canton of Geneva has managed since 1974 with minimal individual interventions.
-Luxembourg banned fox hunting in 2015 – the proportion of fox tapeworm subsequently fell sharply.
+Luxembourg banned fox hunting in 2015 – the proportion of fox tapeworm fell sharply afterwards.

 Nevertheless, around 19,000 red foxes are shot in Switzerland every year – with no demonstrable benefit to health or agriculture, at the expense of taxpayers and with considerable animal suffering.

-I urge you to take the recommendations of the SWILD study seriously and to advocate in the cantonal council for evidence-based fox management – with a clear focus on non-lethal methods.
+I ask you to take the recommendations of the SWILD study seriously and to advocate in the cantonal parliament for evidence-based fox management – with a clear focus on non-lethal methods.

-The canton of Geneva has managed without hobby hunting since 1974 – and thus effectively without fox hunting too: only state game wardens are permitted to intervene there, and in the past two years they have not carried out a single regulatory kill.
+The canton of Geneva has managed without hobby hunting since 1974 – and thus effectively without fox hunting too: only state game wardens are allowed to intervene there, and in the last two years they have done so without a single regulatory kill.

 Kind regards